Writing and rewriting fairytales

 When I've finished, what course can I do next?

-City Lit offer a range of genre fiction courses including writing fantasy stories, crime writing, magical realism and romance.
+City Lit offer a range of genre fiction courses including writing fantasy stories, crime writing and romance.
 For more information please browse the writing section on our website.

 All students are invited to join us at Late Lines, our regular performance night for City Lit writers.
 Students are also encouraged to submit their work to Between the Lines, our annual anthology of creative writing.
 For the latest news, courses and events, stay in touch with the Department on Facebook and Twitter.